 A platform like Trustmi can detect all the anomalies and suspicious signals within a fraud scheme to stop payments from going to the wrong place.
 Our platform protects the entire payment process and looks at additional factors and data that reveals when fraud is afoot.
 For example, our platform identifies fake vendor invoices and analyzes email communications to flag BEC attacks, social engineering, or executive impersonation, among other fraud detection capabilities.

-Bank account validation can and should still play a role to protect against fraud.
-Our platform can help in this area by offering validation controls.
-But what sets our solution apart is the additional layer of protection provided by our unique Trust Network.
+Traditional bank account validation can and should still play a role to protect against fraud, and it is part of our offering.
+Our approach to bank account validation gives vendors a secure way to directly connect to their bank accounts and enter their information easily during onboarding and offers a penny drop validation capability.
+But our platform enhances the traditional approach by offering advanced validation controls, including our new call-back procedure, Trustmi Certify, that saves time and effort.
+Our solution also adds an extra layer of protection provided by our unique Trust Network.
 Companies that join our Trust Network become fully verified so that if a fraudster opens a new bank account and requests changes to the vendor's banking information, the network analyzes this activity to identify if this is an isolated incident of impersonation versus a real account change request the vendor is making to all its clients.

 When it comes to a process as complicated and vulnerable as vendor payments, businesses shouldn’t only rely on bank account validation to ensure their funds go to the right place.
 Creating a legitimate looking mule account is easy to do for fraudsters, and unfortunately a bank validation process is not 100% foolproof.